evansbenj/Reduced-Representation-Workshop/8_Stacks_and_Structure.md

 # Using `Stacks` to export an input file for `Structure`

+Or you can go back to using `Stacks` to calculate summary statistics [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/7_More_on_Stacks.md)).

 `Structure` is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
 We run structure by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
 We can output a file that can be analyzed with the program `Structure` to give us an idea about whether or not our sample has population structure.

 The program `Structure` can not handle all of our data, so let's select 1000 loci randomly to analyze like this: